Jump to content

 If the best practices say:

-• Be direct and specific, but you don’t have the information you need, then talk about numbers without providing any, have a plan to have a plan instead of providing the plan, and avoid commitment.
+2. Be direct and specific.
+You can't be specific about things you don't know.
+When you know you can't be specific or cite the facts, then it's time to talk about numbers without providing any, have a plan to have a plan instead of providing the plan, and avoid commitment.
+But when you do, make sure you also sound flexible and enthusiastic.

-• Show insight into the statement of work beyond what’s in the RFP, only you don’t know anything about the customer or actual scope, then talk about the kinds of things you do instead of what you actually will do.
+5. Show insight into the statement of work beyond what’s in the RFP.
+You know you should, but it's hard when you all you have to work with is the RFP and you don’t know anything about the customer or the project.
+That's when it's time to talk about the kinds of things you do instead of what you actually will do.

-But first a word of warning.
+Mandatory warning label.
 The worst possible outcome for a proposal specialist is not losing.
-It’s failing to submit the proposal on time.
-Cheating can help you make the submission on time.
-But if you cheat on a good proposal, you will probably ruin it.
+People lose all the time and just blame it on the pricing.
+The worst possible outcome is failing to submit the proposal on time.
+Cheating can help you submit on time against an impossible deadline.
+Just never forget that cheating on a good proposal, one that is winnable, will probably ruin it.

 Cheating, by definition, means turning the best practices on their head.
 Cheating means turning your back on the best way to win, in order to get something submitted.
 If by some quirk of circumstances you cheat and win, that’s just luck.
+Or having the lowest price.
+Don't fool yourself into thinking it's anything more than that.
 You can’t cheat on every proposal and be competitive.
 At least not against companies that are employing the best practices.
+The odds favor them, every time.

 On the other hand, when all the best practices in the world won’t save you, all you can do is cheat.
 Just have fun with it and don’t be consumed by the dark side.